Overbugger/Overbugger/README.md

 - **Fintech Solutions**: Developing innovative financial technology applications
 - **API Development**: Building robust backend services and microservices
--

 ### 🚧 Projects in Development

-- **MonieJoint**: a microservices-based application that enables users to create and participate in various types of savings groups with customizable payout structures.
+- **MonieJoint**: A microservices-based application that enables users to create and participate in various types of savings groups with customizable payout structures.
 Basically all joint banking experiences in one place; Rotating Savings (Ajo/Esusu): , Fixed Deposit, Target Savings, Subscription, e.t.c

 ---